CarlettoAA/Thesis/README.md

 ## 📁 Project Structure

-- `Example.py` – Main script to run the simulation.
+- `Finite_differences.py` – Main script to run the simulation.

 ## 🧠 Methodology

 1. **Time discretization** via Euler scheme.
-2. **Finite element approximation** using a projection on an orthonormal basis (obtained via SVD).
+2. **Finite element approximation** using a projection on an orthonormal basis.
 3. **Forward simulation** of the stochastic process.
 4. **Terminal condition projection** onto the finite element space.
 5. **Backward iteration** for computing the BSDE solution, possibly under constraints.

 ## 🧪 Numerical Results

 The numerical results are compared against known solutions or benchmark values.
-Plots and accuracy analysis are available in the `plots/` directory.

 ## ⚙️ Requirements